From time to time I enjoy reading some of the interesting and often inspiring stories in Dmitry Davydov’s blog Uncommon Business.

 Back in the summer of 1997, Jason Wall saw a Jack In The Box fast-food commercial that said the company had sold more than three million antenna balls.
 That’s when Wall decided to try and come up with a few designs of his own.
 His designs quickly caught on and before he knew it he had penetrated the auto accessory and novelty industries.

 Wall originally used gas stations to sell over four million of his creations.
-Today his, um, balls are sold nationwide at retail stores including Wal-Mart, 7-Eleven, Circle-K, Walgreens, and Hot Topic.
-You can also get them online at a website called – what else? – HappyBalls.
+Today his, um, balls are sold nationwide at retail stores including WalMart, 7-Eleven, Circle-K, and Walgreens.
+You can also get them online at a website called — what else? — HappyBalls.

-Laugh all you want but Black reported sales of $4.7 million in 2006.
+Laugh all you want but Black was reporting sales of $4.7 million as far back as 2006.
 The cards are reportedly still selling like hot cakes, albeit at the reduced price of $14.95.

 “Why, at traditional Thanksgiving meals, when there is a bounty of food, is there but one lonely wishbone?” asks Ken Ahroni, president and founder of the Lucky Break Wishbone Company.
 According to Ken, “There had to be a better way!”